-Other soothing activities: There are a variety of other activities that you can do to help you manage your anxiety.
+There are a variety of other activities that you can do to help you manage your anxiety.
 You can choose ones that fit your energy levels, the amount of time you have available and what interests you.
 Here are some examples:

-- Sorting and organising Many autistic people find it relaxing to sort things into categories.
-There are many ways to do this from sorting through a collection you own, organising your space to simple button sorting. - Being in nature Being in nature can help you retreat from everyday life and feel connected to your environment. - Spending time with a pet or other animals
+Nature - Being outdoors in nature can help you retreat from everyday life ad feel connected to your environment.
+Sorting and organising - Many autistic people find it relaxing to sort things into categories.
+There are many ways to do this from sorting through a collection you own, organising your space to simple button sorting.